cosminadrianpopescu/azul/README.md

 tab_title = :app: - :tab_n:
 ```

-will make azul asking for the a value for the `app` parameter, everytime a new
+will make azul asking for a value for the `app` parameter, everytime a new
 tab is created.
 The newly created tab will have the `:app:` value replaced
 with the input from the user.